Greene County, Virginia: Local Representation at Federal and State Level

+History

+Before the 2024 session, Greene County had been part of Virginia's 58th House of Delegates district and Virginia's 24th Senate district.

+Before the 2022 session, Greene County had been part of the Virginia's 5th congressional district.

-In May of 2022, County Commissioner of Revenue Larry Vernon Snow resigned and pled guilty to federal charges of witness tampering.
-He had held the position since 1987, and had been reelected while under indictment.
+In May 2022, County Commissioner of Revenue Larry Vernon Snow resigned and pled guilty to federal charges of witness tampering.
+He had held the position since 1987 and had been reelected while under indictment.
 His son, Bryant Austin Snow, also pled guilty to charges of drug distribution.

 Board of Supervisors

+The Board of Supervisors contains five members: